Introduction

 Fortunately, she didn’t have the time to eat enough to cause a serious problem!
 But giving treats by hand, is useful in maintaining the bond with their owners.
 They just need to be safe for bunnies to eat, and form part of their normal diet.

 For example.
 Babe and Bob’s diet includes small amounts of Coriander, Parsley, Mint and Kale, that are fed by hand as treats.
 You can also give nuggets that are part of their daily diet as treats by hand.
-The result of which is contented rabbits that are not overfed.
+The result of which is contented rabbits that are not overfed with unhealthy treats.

 conclusion

 In this post, we have discussed the ancestors of our pet bunnies.
 They are hindgut fermenters and practice caecotrophy.
 The only difference between them and our pets is their appearance.
-Rabbits require a high-fibre diet to maintain gut health.
-We have also learned how to feed them this diet while keeping their gut healthy.
+Rabbits require a high fibre diet to maintain gut health.
+We have also learned how feeding pet this diet helps keep their gut balanced and healthy. the excess calcium.
 Lastly, we discussed the importance of giving treats within the recommended diet.